 Authors who do not have an ORCID in their ScholarOne user account will be prompted to provide one during submission.

 For more information on ORCID please visit the IEEE Support Center

 Page Charge Policy

-After a manuscript has been accepted for publication, the author's company or institution will be requested to pay a voluntary page charge of $110.00 per printed Transactions page, for the first eight pages of a paper, to cover part of the cost of the publication.
+After a manuscript has been accepted for publication, the author's company or institution will be requested to pay a voluntary page charge of $110.00 per printed Transactions page, for the first ten pages of a paper, to cover part of the cost of the publication.
 Payment of page charges for this Transactions (in keeping with journals of other professional societies) is not a prerequisite for publication.
-All papers that are accepted for publication are subject to a mandatory page charge of $220.00 for each Transactions page exceeding eight printed pages.
+All papers that are accepted for publication are subject to a mandatory page charge of US$220.00 for each Transactions page exceeding ten printed pages.

 Authors must upload to the Web-based editorial processing system at Manuscript Central an electronic version of their paper after acceptance (PostScript files cannot be accepted).
 Make sure that as you make changes to the paper version you incorporate these changes into the final version before uploading.
 Try to adhere to the accepted style of this Transactions as much as possible.

 All authors must comply with the IEEE Policy on Plagiarism and the IEEE Electronic Posting Policy.
 In addition to the IEEE policies, pre-publication author misconduct, such as double-submission or plagiarism, will result in immediate rejection of the manuscript(s), and a minimum 6 month ban on submissions to ComSoc publications by the author(s).

 Consent of Co-Authors

 The corresponding author of a paper accepts the responsibility for obtaining the consent from all co-authors to be designated as such, as well as their approval of all submitted, revised, and final versions of the manuscript.
 Failure to do so will result in immediate rejection of the manuscript and may draw further punishment from IEEE.